 Overall, they can be seen as a supplement drink with vitamins to increase your energy and mood, making them a perfect midday snack at work.
 So if you are busy people, let’s grab some and enjoy!

-When talking about Japanese wine, Sake is always the first thing that appears in my mind.
-And they are best to enjoy with many mouthwatering Japanese-styled appetizers.
+When talking about Japanese wine, Sake or nihonshu (Japanese alcoholic beverages) is always the first thing that appears in my mind.
+And they are best to enjoy with many mouthwatering Japanese-styled appetizers with an alcohol content of around 20%.
 So what is Sake?

 The root of this drink is unknown, but the first alcohol drinking in Japan was from the 3rd century.
-Indeed, Sake is a national alcoholic beverage in Japan made from fermented rice and served in multiple types of cups.
+Indeed, Sake is a national alcoholic beverage in Japan made from fermented rice’s starch and lactic acid, usually transparent, and served in multiple types of cups.

 Some of them are flat with a saucer-like look, which is called Sakazuki.
 If you find your wine served in a small cylindrical cup, that is Ochoko style.
 Or if these cups are made from wood with a box shape, this is Masu.

-Currently, there are more than 1,500 Sake varieties throughout the country.
+Currently, there are more than 1,500 Sake breweries throughout the country, some even appear in key Japanese rituals.
 And their tastes are also varied based on the rice strain and fermented process.
 Some versions might taste strong, while some taste umami or sweet.
 They can also have other notes like flowers, herbs, or fruit.

 Location: In most Japanese restaurants or liquor stores.